nax1800/EO-7/README.md

 # EO-7
-Open Source DLL For 1.8.
+Open Source DLL For Fortnite 1.8.
 (Single-Player)

 Why am I doing this?
 No idea just love 1.8 and I was bored.